mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these)

 **Log**
+* 16 Feb 2021 - polished slides for 05 and started recording videos, got 7 videos done for 05
 * 15 Feb 2021 - finished videos for 04, now preparing to record for 05!
 * 12 Feb 2021 - recored 7 videos for section 04... wanted 10 but we'll take 7 (🤔 this seems to have happened before)
 * 11 Feb 2021 - NO PROGRESS - gave a Machine Learning deployment tutorial for [Stanford's CS329s](https://stanford-cs329s.github.io/syllabus.html) (using the model code from this course!!!) - [see the full tutorial materials](https://github.com/mrdbourke/cs329s-ml-deployment-tutorial)